 Read more of my comments about the series, and the cover art, in my Cover Reveal Post on Ex Urbe.

-A: “December 6th!
-Book 2 comes out December 6th!
+A: “February 21st!
+Book 2 comes out February 21st!
 It’s done!
 Tor has it!
+Even the page proofs are done!
 You don’t have to worry about the wait!”

 Q: “I remember hearing you had a novel called Dogs of Peace, or Servants of the World.”